copperwater/xNetHack/doc/xnh-changelog-9.0.md

     modified in previous xNetHack versions.
 Those largely haven't changed in this version.
   - The Monk quest leader is now named the Chan-Sune Lama.
+  - The Monk lower filler levels are no longer standard room-and-corridor: they are an interconnected set of rooms with various types of things blocking the ways between them.
   - The 5 random comestibles in a chest on the Monk quest start level are replaced with 4 food rations.